tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 Should I hide?

 Should I panic?
-Wail and thrash and bawl until I finally break this fever dream, waking up safe and sound at home with Mom?
+Wail and thrash and bawl until I finally broke this fever dream, waking up safe and sound at home with Mom?

 Or should I just keep going?